Skip to Content

 Covered dutch oven with stew inside, cooking in oven set at 350 degrees.

-Sides to Pair with Braised Short Ribs
+What to Serve with Braised Short Ribs

-I use my instant pot a lot, and basically anything that takes a long cooking time can be made within a shorter time in a pressure cooker without a loss of flavor.
-That said, I have not made these short ribs in an Instant pot, so I can’t tell you 100% that they would be as robust in flavor.
+I use my Instant Pot a lot, and basically, anything that requires a long cooking time (like these short ribs) can be made within a shorter time in a pressure cooker (Instant Pot) without a loss of flavor.

 Mexican Braised Short Ribs